ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 This feature is only avaialble for storage that is provisioned in [datacenters](new-ibm-block-and-file-storage-location-and-features.html) with enhanced capabilities.

-Storage that is provisioned on updated storage in these data centers prior to release (insert date here) of this feature can only be increased to 10x it's original size.
-All other storage provisioned, after that date can be increased up to the max 12TB size.
+Storage that is provisioned on updated storage in these data centers prior to release of this feature (December 14, 2017)  can only be increased to 10x it's original size.
+All other storage provisioned, after that date can be increased up to the max 12 TB size.

 Existing size limitations for {{site.data.keyword.blockstorageshort}} provisioned with Endurance still apply (up to 4 TB for 10 IOPS tier and up to 12 TB for all other tiers).